 (6a) (6b)

-Voltage (ΔV=Vf-Vi) is a description of a components potential to do work.
-(1 volt means the component could do 1 joule of work for every coulomb of charge that passes though it (1V= 1J/1C).
+Voltage (ΔV=Vf-Vi) is a description of a component’s potential to do work (1 volt means the component could do 1 joule of work for every coulomb of charge that passes though it (1V= 1J/1C).
 In order for a component to do work, there must be a difference in the potential across the component to do work (often called a potential difference).
 Why do you think the reading was the same for both of these sections of the circuit?
 What you have just observed is exactly why birds can land on high power lines unharmed.

 In Step 3 you measured the voltage across the resistor and the LED combined.
 Now touch the leads across both ends of the resistor.
 Note the reading on the DMM.